 But of course, not all assets climb higher.
-So what do investors do when they’re reasonably certain that a particular stock or industry will be trending lower?
+So what do investors do when they’re reasonably certain that a particular stock or industry will be trading lower?
 Shorting a stock, also known as short selling, is one way to potentially profit from a downward move.
-This strategy is popular among savvy, risk-tolerant investors who may have a knack for market research and predicting trends.
+This strategy is popular among savvy, risk-tolerant investors who have a knack for market research and predicting trends.

 Read on to learn more details, including: